nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

   --help                          Show this message and exit.

 Commands:
-  dask          Place this command before a 'pipeline-*' command to run the
-                pipeline with multiple processes using dask pipeline-ae   Run the inference pipeline with an AutoEncoder model pipeline-fil  Run the inference pipeline with a FIL model pipeline-nlp  Run the inference pipeline with a NLP model
+  pipeline-ae   Run the inference pipeline with an AutoEncoder model pipeline-fil  Run the inference pipeline with a FIL model pipeline-nlp  Run the inference pipeline with a NLP model
 ```

-Three different pipelines are currently supported, a pipeline running an NLP model, a pipeline running a FIL model, and a pipeline running an AE model.
+Three different pipelines are currently supported, a pipeline running an NLP model, a pipeline running a FIL model, and a pipeline running an AutoEncoder model.

 The Morpheus SDK Client provides the commands below to run the NLP pipeline: